castrovroberto/lite-vault/README.md

 **Running (with Auto-Unseal):**
 1. Generate a 32-byte AES key and Base64 encode it: `openssl rand 32 | base64`
 2. Set the environment variable: `export MSSM_MASTER_KEY_B64="YOUR_GENERATED_BASE64_KEY_HERE"`
 3. Run the application (e.g., via `mvn spring-boot:run` or from your IDE).
-The application should log that it has successfully unsealed.
+The application should log that it has successfully unsealed and the server has started.
+4. Access the root endpoint (assuming port 8081): `curl http://localhost:8081/`

-+*(If the variable is not set or invalid, the application will start but remain sealed).*
+*(If the variable is not set or invalid, the application will start but remain sealed).*

 ## Project Roadmap (Atomic Tasks - Phase 1)